jimwheaton/statclient/README.md

 * src/environments
   * configs for prod / dev environments

 ### Running the app

 Once you install Angular CLI, run `ng serve --prod` to point the app at the api running on Azure.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Using the app

+There are a few quirks to be aware of when using this MVP:

+* A keyword is required to get rankings (api doesn't require it, but the client app does).
+* There is no error checking for date ranges (ie. end_date < start_date)
+* When importing a CSV file
+  * **it must be tab delimited** I can change this to comma delimited, but the .csv file I received for the project was tab delimited.
+  * Import button is at the far right on the toolbar
+  * All existing data is wiped on import
+  * Filters in toolbar do not refresh after import.
+Reload the page to update the filters
+* When downloading a CSV file **it will be comma delimted**.
+I opted to do this as it's the format most people expect.
+* I didn't have time to improve the layout of the charts to better fit the width of the screen